publiusfederalist/zmsg/README.md

 ## How it works

 Basically, your private key is used in conjunction with the recipient's public key to generate a common key.
 This common key must not be shared.
-Instead, you can simply share the ciphertext and the intialization vector (IV).
+Instead, you can simply share the ciphertext and the initialization vector (IV).
+The system uses [hsencrypt](https://github.com/publiusfederalist/hsencrypt) under the hood which handles the ECDH, AES and keyfinding operations.

 ## Also go on chain